dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 |  Feature     |  feature-9-olp-support            |  "9" referring to GitHub issue ID         |
 |  Bug Fix     |  bugfix-110-remove-docker-compose |  "110" referring to GitHub issue ID       |

-Release branches will be created from the master branch near the time of a planned release when all features are completed.
+Release branches will be created from the main branch near the time of a planned release when all features are completed.
 Only critical bug fixes will be merged into the feature branch at this time.
-All other bug fixes and features can continue to be merged into the master branch.
+All other bug fixes and features can continue to be merged into the main branch.
 When a feature branch is stable, the branch will be tagged for release and the release branch will be deleted.

 ## Code Reviews